aricnappi/rcv4me-backend/README.md

 The backend PHP code powering rcv4me.info.

 ## Algorithm
 The scripts that implement the ranked-choice voting algorithm can be found in the 'classes' subfolder.
 Start with 'Contest.php'.
-All other scripts are just interfaces with the frontend.
+All other scripts are just interfaces for the frontend.

 This is an implementation of the algorithm used in ranked-choice/instant runoff voting.
 It follows Robert's rules of order, albeit slightly generalized to account for edge cases that occur when there is a small number of ballots.